 When children are ready to leave Northowram Primary School we ensure, through strong links with local secondary schools, that this is smooth and that everything possible is in place to support the child with this change.
-The SENDCO organises transition meetings with the other setting and this may be a one-off meeting or a series of meetings depending on the complexity of the needs.
-As well as this extra transition meetings will be arranged if there is the need to and this will involve support from Northowram attending the new setting with the child on a series of visits.
-In addition to this we also have access to the independent travel team who help and prepare children along with school staff to attend school via public transport.
-All children with EHC plans will have an annual review shortly after secondary school places have been announced.
-At this meeting the new school will be invited to ensure they are fully aware of provision that is needed and progress that has been made towards outcomes.
-All relevant information will be transferred to the new school in a safe and secure way.
+The SENDCO organises transition meetings with the other setting; this may be a one-off meeting or a series of meetings depending on the complexity of the needs.
+As well as this, extra transition meetings will be arranged if there is the need to and this will involve support from Northowram attending the new setting with the child on a series of visits.
+In addition to this we also have access to the independent travel team who help and prepare children along with school staff to attend school via public transport

-14. Storing and managing information
+13. Storing and managing information